Dr. Royce and Waterfall

 Yes, Dr. Royce said “build it once, throw it away, and then build the real thing”.
 His son later complained that no one really did this, so no one was really doing waterfall the right way…

 The basic problem is that we are always learning, even in the last stages of the work.
 And that learning needs to be fed back into the final product.
 This was his recommendation for doing that in waterfall.
+And few people do it.
 No wonder the waterfall products are seldom what the customers really need.

-Scrum solves this differently, by continually refactoring the current product to align with the latest knowledge, giving us ‘working product’ every sprint.
+Scrum solves this differently, by getting frequent feedback, and continually refactoring the current product to align with the latest knowledge.
+So, having ‘working product’ every sprint is key.

 This means, yes, Virginia, there is ‘re-work.’
 But probably not any more re-work than Dr. Royce proposed.
+In fact, almost surely less.
 And the Team should be asking: ‘How could we have avoided some of this re-work?’
-Sometimes they will come upon ideas to get better next time.
+Sometimes they will come upon ideas to get better next time (next sprint).

-This is not suggesting or expecting to arrive at a state of ‘perfect knowledge up-front’.
+We are not suggesting or expecting to arrive at a state of ‘perfect knowledge up-front’.
 This will never happen.
 Still, we can learn to consider some things before we leap.
-Example: Is our design for this story consistent with the rest of the design and also appropriate versus our complete and current understanding of what the overall solution needs?
+Example: Is our design for this story consistent with the rest of the design and also appropriate versus our complete and current understanding of what the overall solution needs to be?

 4. Plan, Control, and Monitor Testing